 Paediatric Autism Communication Therapy (PACT)

-As an accredited PACT therapist, Dr Sharon Girdham works closely with parents and carers helping to develop their skills and confidence to support their child’s learning, communication, and language skills development.
+As an accredited PACT therapist, Dr Sharon Girdham works closely with parents and carers, helping to develop their skills and confidence to support their child’s communication, interaction, and language development.

 Sharon always works at the pace that feels right for each family, offering support that is natural, personal, and grounded in genuine partnership.
 Her approach centres on empowering parents, valuing their unique insight, and recognising the strengths already present in the parent-child relationship.